SkyworkAI/Skywork-R1V/README.md

 ```
 @misc{chris2025skyworkr1v2multimodalhybrid,
       title={Skywork R1V2: Multimodal Hybrid Reinforcement Learning for Reasoning},
-      author={Chris and Yichen Wei and Yi Peng and Xiaokun Wang and Weijie Qiu and Wei Shen and Tianyidan Xie and Jiangbo Pei and Jianhao Zhang and Yunzhuo Hao and Xuchen Song and Yang Liu and Yahui Zhou},
+      author={Peiyu Wang and Yichen Wei and Yi Peng and Xiaokun Wang and Weijie Qiu and Wei Shen and Tianyidan Xie and Jiangbo Pei and Jianhao Zhang and Yunzhuo Hao and Xuchen Song and Yang Liu and Yahui Zhou},
       year={2025},
       eprint={2504.16656},
       archivePrefix={arXiv},